News

 The Dietrich School has Two New American Academy of Arts and Sciences Members

-Two Dietrich School professors, Jeffrey Brodsky, an Avinoff Professor of Biological Sciences in the Department of Biological Sciences, and Elizabeth Arkush a professor in the Department of Anthropology have just been elected to the American Academy of Arts and Sciences.
+Two Dietrich School professors, Jeffrey Brodsky, Avinoff Professor of Biological Sciences in the Department of Biological Sciences, and Elizabeth Arkush a professor in the Department of Anthropology have just been elected to the American Academy of Arts and Sciences.

 Emory Global Health Case Competition Winners